Bridges By Night Ride

-The new Uptown edition tours numerous bridges over the Harlem River, the Bronx Kill, and Little Hell Gate Inlet, with stops in Manhattan, Wards and Randall's Island, and the Bronx.
-In addition to uncovering bicycle access points and taking in stunning sunset vistas, it touches on environmental issues as overly industrialized waterfronts, highway systems, and damaged marine and shore ecosystems are viewed.
+The Uptown Bridges by Night Ride is back to celebrate new bike crossings, including the beautifully restored High Bridge over the Harlem River and the brand-new Randall’s Island Connector over the Bronx Kill.
+We’ll also cross the Little Hell Gate Inlet and make stops in Manhattan, Wards and Randall’s Island, and the Bronx.
+In addition to uncovering bicycle access points and taking in stunning sunset vistas, we’ll explore various types of waterfront development and marine and shore ecosystems.

-Though it's just 6 miles long, the Harlem River is crossed by 14 bridges, making it the most-bridged waterway of that length in the world.
-Our ride will take us to both NYC's oldest and newest bridges and over two car-free spans as we cross between islands and the mainland (i.e., the Bronx).
+Though it’s just 6 miles long, the Harlem River is crossed by 14 bridges, making it the most-bridged waterway of that length in the world.
+Our ride will take us to NYC’s oldest and newest bridges and over four car-free spans as we cross between islands and mainland.

-The last bridge we cross will leave us at 179th Street and Amsterdam Avenue in Manhattan, from which some people will head to the subway and others will ride back to the start location.
-Total round-trip distance: 25 miles.
+The last crossing will leave us in the dark in Inwood Hill Park in Manhattan, from which some people will head to the subway and others will ride south along the Hudson River Greenway, through Harlem, and eventually back to the start location.
+Distance to last bridge: 20 miles.
+Total round-trip distance: approximately 30 miles.